Ingredient Breakdown

 10. Tara Gum

-A natural plant-derived thickener extracted from the seed pods of the Peruvian Tara tree, used to enhance cream consistency and emulsion stability.
+Tara gum is a natural, plant-derived thickener extracted from the seed pods of the Peruvian Tara tree (Caesalpinia spinosa).
+It is commonly used in cosmetic and topical formulations to enhance texture, viscosity, and emulsion stability.

 Support from Scientific Research: